LulzRose/YetAnotherFantasyToyList/README.md

 # YetAnotherFantasyToyList
+ - Note this list will have its formatting reworked soon!
+Monetary amounts and star system are being reworked.

 ICON KEY:
+ ★’s are given to shops with exceptionally high quality products and a history of positive reviews.

  $'s indicate expense. $ indicates shops that are generally cheaper than BD, $$ is about the same as BD, and $$$ is generally more expensive than BD.
 Might not be 100% accurate, but I tried my best.

 🍩 's indicate shops that sell full-sized penetrables.